Panicgrass, Panicum Is A Perennial Grass Known For Its Longevity, And It Has Several Cultivars Of Its Own

-The panicgrass, also known as Panicum amarulum in formal terms, is a native, warm-season perennial grass that forms in clumps and grows through its rhizomes, up to about three to seven feet tall.
+Panicgrass, also known as Panicum amarulum in formal terms, is a native, warm-season perennial grass that forms in clumps and grows through its rhizomes, up to about three to seven feet tall.
 Native to the Northeast United States, it frequently grows in tufts in coastal dunes.
-It commonly associates itself with the American beachgrass, salt meadow cordgrass, sea oats, partridge pea, and Adam's needle, along with much more coastal flora.
-As it is highly drought-resistant and tolerant to salt spray, these qualities make the panicgrass well-adapted to its indigenous coastal habitat.
-It is a barrier plant in the pioneer zone, and it protects other salt-susceptible species beyond the primary dune.
+It commonly associates itself with American beachgrass, salt meadow cordgrass, sea oats, partridge pea, Adam's needle, and much more coastal flora.
+It is highly drought-resistant and tolerant to salt spray, so these qualities make the Panicgrass well-adapted to its indigenous coastal habitat.
+It is a barrier plant in the pioneer zone and protects other salt-susceptible species beyond the primary dune.

-The panicgrass has several species, like the coastal panicgrass and the bitter panicgrass.
-It can either have a more upright, clumpy habit with wider flowerheads or narrower and sparsely-flowers panicles, depending on the cultivar.
+It has several species, like the coastal Panicgrass and the bitter Panicgrass.
+Depending on the cultivar, it can either have a more upright, clumpy habit with wider flowerheads or narrower and sparsely-flowers panicles.
 Ecological conditions serve as factors that impact these characteristics, and their differences become more pronounced at the northern end of the species range and less distinct at the southern end.

 Panicgrass-Panicum Is The Ideal Candidate In Barriers That Help Prevent Soil Erosion And Control Salt Content